TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 Items highlighted in green are buffed, and red are nerfed.

 0.1.0 - First unofficial release.
 Includes changes to base game pistols, SMG's, and AR's.
+This is designed to lay the foundation/groundwork of how this mod will be made.
+Values will NOT be balanced very well, if at all.